 Prior to appointment, the proxy shall inform the shareholder in detail of any possible conflict of interest.
-If the conflict arises after their appointment and the represented shareholder has not been advised of its possible existence, the proxy shall inform the shareholder immediately.
+If the conflict arises after his appointment and he has not advised the represented shareholder of its possible existence, he shall inform the latter immediately.
 In both cases, if new specific voting instructions are not received for each of the issues in which the proxy may have to vote on behalf of the shareholder, the proxy shall abstain from voting.

-There may be a conflict of interest for the purposes of this article, in particular, when the proxy is in any of the following situations:
+There may be a conflict of interest for the purposes of this Article, in particular, when the proxy is in any of the following situations:

-a) If the proxy is a controlling shareholder of the Company or an undertaking controlled by a controlling shareholder.

-b) If the proxy is member of the Board, management or supervisory bodies of the Company, controlling shareholder or an undertaking controlled by the latter.
-If the proxy is a Director, the provisions of section 526 of the Corporate Enterprises Act will apply.

-c) If the proxy is an employee or auditor of the Company, controlling shareholder or an undertaking controlled by the latter.

-d) If the proxy is an individual related party to the foregoing.
-Related individuals shall be: the spouse or someone who has been the spouse in the previous two years, or the common-law partner or someone who has been living with the proxy in the previous two years, and the ascendants, descendants, siblings and their respective spouses.
+- a) If he is a controlling shareholder of the Company or an undertaking controlled by that controlling shareholder. - b) If he is member of the board, management or supervisory bodies of the company, controlling shareholder or an undertaking controlled by the latter.
+If he is a director, the provisions of section 526 will be applicable. - c) If he is an employee or auditor of the company, controlling shareholder or an undertaking controlled by the latter. - d) If he is an individual related party to the foregoing.
+Related individuals shall be: the spouse or someone who has been the spouse in the previous two years, or common-law partner or someone who has been living with the proxy in the previous two years, and the ascendants, descendants, peers and their respective spouses.

 If the represented shareholder has issued instructions, the proxy shall vote in accordance with those instructions and shall keep those instructions for one year after the corresponding general meeting.
 Proxies may be revoked at any time.
-Personal attendance of the General Meeting, whether physical or online, by the represented shareholder will have the effect of revoking the proxy.
+The personal attendance at the general meeting of the represented shareholder shall have the effect of revocation of the proxy.